 A Fire TV remote control makes it easy to browse through content.
 You can search for shows by name or scroll through the various genres.
 It can also turn the TV on or off if the television supports Consumer Electronics Control (CEC).
 You can do a lot with a Fire TV remote control, in fact, we’ve written another guide on its features, but is it compatible with a soundbar?

 Can A Fire TV Remote Control A Soundbar?
 You can control a soundbar’s audio levels with a Fire TV remote.
 It can be done through HDMI CEC or by adding the soundbar to equipment controls under the settings menu, however, there are a few things you should learn before buying one.

 While you can use the Fire TV remote to control the soundbar similar to the way you would with a TV remote (our guide), you might not be sure how to set it up.
-If that's the case, we have another guide on the subject, however, you may also run into some issues once it’s connected.
-Thankfully, most of these problems are easily fixed, especially after you've read through the information in this article.
+If that’s the case, we have another guide on the subject, however, you may also run into some issues once it’s connected.
+Thankfully, most of these problems are easily fixed, especially after you’ve read through the information in this article.

 There are two ways you can control your soundbar with a Fire TV remote.
 Both methods are easy to set up, but the one you use will depend on your television’s capabilities.
 Not all TVs are equipped with HDMI CEC, and this means you will have to use a different method to get your Fire remote to adjust the volume on the soundbar.